Sociólogo - Escritor

 The link with the territory of origin is one of the bases of indigenous identity.

-While they are sociological minorities (situation of non domination within the Nation-State), the indigenous peoples are not necessarily a numerical minority.
+While they are sociological minorities (situation of non-domination within the Nation-State), the indigenous peoples are not necessarily a numerical minority.

 Furthermore, the indigenous groups who want national independence are rather rare; usually, they demand some form of territorial, political and economic autonomy within a multinational and multicultural State.

-Until such time as the Draft Declaration on the rights of indigenous peoples (UNHCHR, 1994), frozen because some countries are unhappy with Article 3, is accepted, the ILO convention 169 on indigenous and tribal peoples (ILO, 1989) constitutes the most important legal framework concerning the rights of indigenous populations.
+Until such time as the Draft Declaration on the Rights of Indigenous peoples (UNHCHR, 1994), frozen because some countries are unhappy with Article 3, is accepted, the ILO Convention 169 on Indigenous and tribal peoples (ILO, 1989) constitutes the most important legal framework concerning the rights of Indigenous populations.
 This convention, ratified by numerous Latin American countries, defines minimal norms below which the rights of indigenous peoples should not fall.
-As far as education is concerned, it states, in particular, the right of indigenous peoples to control the curricula and contents of programmes, their right to set up their own institutions and means of instruction, their right to learn to read and write in the indigenous languages, as well as access to one language of the national community.
+As far as education is concerned, it states, in particular, the right of Indigenous peoples to control the curricula and contents of programmes, their right to set up their own institutions and means of instruction, their right to learn to read and write in the Indigenous languages, as well as access to one language of the national community.

 From bilingual education (BE) to intercultural bilingual education (IBE)

 At the beginning of the 1960s, Latin American governments started developing education programmes for indigenous peoples.
 Over time, these were modified according to the progress of educational research, national and regional contexts, political whims and changes in the representations of cultural and linguistic diversity.
-However, all these models have one thing in common: they give a prominent place to indigenous languages, whatever their educational or political orientations.
+However, all these models have one thing in common: they give a prominent place to indigenous language whatever their educational or political orientations.

 Transitional bilingual education